Recovery from sex addiction can take a long time. Although every person is different, for…

 Experienced in Archery — and Recovery

-Ryan Sachse, the adventure program coordinator at Brightwater Landing, created the Recovery Archery program at the addiction treatment center.
+Ryan Sachse, the adventure program coordinator at The Ranch – Pennsylvania, created the Recovery Archery program at the addiction treatment center.
 He said the program emerged from his “passion for archery and because of how it helped me in my first two years of sobriety.”

 Sachse described his entry into sobriety as operating “under the false assumption that I could do it on my own.
 I quickly came to realize that I needed something more than just sheer willpower.
 Being stubborn, I decided that instead of working a program, I’d simply shoot my bow every time I had a craving until the craving disappeared.
 This kept me sober for two years and led me on a journey of discovering skills and lessons that I’d need to continue my sobriety for years to come. “